Marshall Koehn: New York Giants

 On January 1, 2018, Koehn signed a reserve/future contract with the New York Giants.
-He was waived on September 1, 2018.
-He was re-signed to the practice squad on October 9, 2018, only to be released three days later.
-He was re-signed to the practice squad on November 23, 2018, but was released three days later.
+He was waived by New York on September 1.
+Koehn was re-signed to the team's practice squad on October 9, only to be released three days later.
+He was re-signed to the practice squad on November 23, but was released again three days later.